sourcenetwork/defradb/docs/cli/defradb_client_query.md

 ## defradb client query

-Send a DefraDB GraphQL query
+Send a DefraDB GraphQL query request

 ### Synopsis

-Send a DefraDB GraphQL query to the database.
+Send a DefraDB GraphQL query request to the database.

-A query can be sent as a single argument.
+A query request can be sent as a single argument.
 Example command: defradb client query 'query { ... }'

 Or it can be sent via stdin by using the '-' special syntax.
-Example command: cat query.graphql | defradb client query -
+Example command: cat request.graphql | defradb client query -

 A GraphQL client such as GraphiQL (https://github.com/graphql/graphiql) can be used to interact with the database more conveniently.